Prologue: The Diary of Jonathan Flynn.

 "Well Earl there must be a medic on this boat, lets see if we can't get you some help."

 The young lady thrown from this tumbled into them, eliciting a pained scream from Earl and a muted umph from Jonathan.
 All about them were renewed shouts and bellows.
-Jonathan quickly picked himself up, hoisting up Earl again he extended a hand to the woman at his feet.
-She was younger than he was, barely a teenager, she was wearing what looked like pyjamas, but the speed she shot up from the ground confirmed she had definitely been in the process of sparring when she, like the others Jonathan realised, had fallen unconscious.
-The girl looked warily at him then around at her new surroundings, "Now just what the hell is going on here?"
+Jonathan quickly picked himself up, hoisting up Earl and propping him against the wire laden wall of the narrow corridor.
+He extended a hand to the woman at his feet.
+She was younger than he was, barely a teenager, she was wearing what looked like pyjamas, but the speed she shot up from the ground confirmed she had definitely not been asleep when she, like the others Jonathan suddenly realised, had fallen unconscious.
+The girl looked warily at him then around at her new surroundings, "What the hell is this?!"
 Despite himself Jonathan laughed, "I wish I knew."